mikaelnousiainen/RS41ng/README.md

 Additionally, the timing of 1200/2200 Hz was done in RS41HUP by using experimentally determined delays and by disabling all interrupts, so they won't interfere with the timings.

-I have attempted to implement Bell 202 frequency generation using DMA / Timers, but have failed to generate correct frequencies that other APRS equipment are able to decode.
+I have attempted to implement Bell 202 frequency generation using hardware DMA and PWM, but have failed to generate correct symbol rate that other APRS equipment are able to decode.
 I have tried to decode the DMA-based modulation with some tools intended for debugging APRS and while some bytes are decoded correctly every once in a while, the timings are mostly off for some unknown reason.

+Currently, the Bell 202 modulation implementation uses hardware PWM to generate the individual tone frequencies, but the symbol timing is created in a loop with delay that was chosen carefully via experiments.

 # Authors